wirtj1/relatives/Orange/doc/task02/README.md

  + **requirements management**: We think there is almost no software without new requirements during the development process.
 The ability of handling them in an agile method is very valuable to us.
  + **continuous quality improvement**: Manipulating software artifacts multiple times during the project brings a continuous improvement whit it.
  + **better resource management**: Since we are part time students, it is harder to manage our resources.
 An agile method allows us to organize the amount of work per period in a supportive way.
 We are aware that this can also be a risk.
- + **always a running software**: Because we have clearly must have and nice to have criterias, we can minimize the risk of not being able to deliver at the end of project time.
+ + **always a running software**: Because we have clearly must have and nice to have criteria, we can minimize the risk of not being able to deliver at the end of project time.
  + **exchange of knowledge**: Leads to better quality and problem solving.

-### Pro Waterfall
+### Pro waterfall

  + **critical points in the project require detailed and mature specifications**: Some points like data security are absolute must have.
 We can not take the risk of a data leak due to bad developed specification.
  + **rather less "try-and-error"**: Similar thoughts as in the point above.